Red Curry Noodle Soup

 4. Now, add in the chopped tofu and the rice noodles and cook them together just until the noodles soften.

 5. Finally, add in the carrots and red peppers and stir to combine.
-You can add the vegetables earlier, but it’s common to add at the end to give the dish a fresh crunch factor.
+You can add the vegetables earlier, but it’s common to add them at the end to give the dish a fresh crunch factor.

 6. You can serve the red curry noodle soup immediately, and enjoy it warm!